-Revolut current accounts are available in 28 currencies including AED, AUD, BGN, CAD, CHF, CZK, GBP, HKD, HRK, ILS, ISK, JPY, MAD, MXN, NOK, NZD, PLN, QAR, RON, RSD, RUB, SAR, SEK, SGD, THB, TRY, USD, ZAR.
-However, until the time that Revolut have acquired their UK banking license, they will be unable to offer full current account services such as loans and overdrafts.
+Revolut current accounts are available in 28 currencies, including AED, AUD, BGN, CAD, CHF, CZK, GBP, HKD, HRK, ILS, ISK, JPY, MAD, MXN, NOK, NZD, PLN, QAR, RON, RSD, RUB, SAR, SEK, SGD, THB, TRY, USD, and ZAR.
+However, until Revolut has acquired its UK banking licence, they will be unable to offer full current account services such as loans and overdrafts.

 Revolut Business Account

 The Revolut business account is perfect for small businesses that need to send money abroad on a regular basis.
-It allows users to hold, receive and exchange 28 currencies, using the interbank exchange rate and comes with handy pre-paid multi-currency business cards that can be set with spending limits for each employee.
+It allows users to hold, receive, and exchange 29 currencies using the real exchange rate and comes with handy prepaid multi-currency business cards that can be set with spending limits for each employee.

-There is a basic free plan available which comes with some basic features but you will be charged £0.20 for money transfers within the UK after the initial 5.
-International money transfers will cost £3 each plus a 0.4% fee on all foreign exchanges including card payments.
+There is a basic free plan available that comes with some basic features, but you will be charged £0.20 for money transfers within the UK after the initial 5.
+International money transfers will cost £3 each plus a 0.4% fee on all foreign exchange transactions, including card payments (payments are on a rolling monthly basis; weekend markups apply).
 For the free business account, you will be charged £49 for each card you order.

-Grow: This costs £25 a month but comes with 1 free metal card, 10 free international payments and 100 free local payments.
-You also get an allowance of £10k per month for foreign exchange at the interbank rate after which a 0.4% markup will apply.
+Grow: This costs £25 a month but comes with 1 free metal card, 10 free international payments, and 100 free local payments.
+You also get an allowance of £10k per month for foreign exchange at the real rate, after which a 0.4% markup will apply.

-Scale: For the sum of £100 per month you will get 2 free metal cards, 50 free international payments, 1000 free local payments and an allowance of£50k per month for foreign exchange at the interbank rate.
+Scale: For the sum of £100 per month, you will get 2 free metal cards, 50 free international payments, 1000 free local payments, and an allowance of £50,000 per month for foreign exchange at the real rate.

-The final plan is Custom, which, as the name suggests, is fully customisable to your company needs.
+The final plan is Custom, which, as the name suggests, is fully customisable to your company’s needs.

 Revolut Junior Account

-For children aged between 7-17 years of age, Revolut have introduced a Junior account.
-This is intended to help teach children about money and budgeting whilst still allowing parents and carers full control of their finances.
+For children aged between 6 and 16 years of age, Revolut has introduced a Junior account.
+This is intended to help teach children about money and budgeting while still allowing parents and carers full control of their finances.